lightningnetwork/lnd/docs/code_contribution_guidelines.md

 During the process of responding to review comments, we prefer that changes be made with [fixup commits](https://robots.thoughtbot.com/autosquashing-git-commits).
-The reason for this is two fold: it makes it easier for the reviewer to see what changes have been made between versions (since Github doesn't easily show prior versions like Critique) and it makes it easier on the PR author as they can set it to auto squash the fix up commits on rebase.
+The reason for this is twofold: it makes it easier for the reviewer to see what changes have been made between versions (since Github doesn't easily show prior versions like Critique) and it makes it easier on the PR author as they can set it to auto squash the fix up commits on rebase.